jmoujaled/myMeetingMinutesApp/README.md

 - `docs/` – High-level overviews, upgrade notes, and implementation timeline.

 ## Browser & audio notes
 - The recorder negotiates supported MIME types at runtime (`MediaRecorder.isTypeSupported`).
-Safari captures `audio/mp4`, we transcode it to MP3 (128 kbps) before upload, and fall back to WAV only if encoding fails.
-Chrome keeps the more efficient WebM/Opus stream.
+Safari captures `audio/mp4` (`.m4a`) while Chrome records `audio/webm` with Opus.
+We upload the native container directly and fall back to WAV only if the browser cannot wrap the blob cleanly.
-- Speechmatics accepts MP3, MP4/AAC, WebM/Opus, and WAV, so transcripts stay consistent regardless of the originating browser.
+- Speechmatics accepts MP4/AAC, WebM/Opus, and WAV, so transcripts stay consistent regardless of the originating browser.

 ## Useful scripts
 | Command | Description |